SharvinT/RESTfull_API/README.md

 # RESTfull_API
-For Authenticate and for CRUD functionalities using Nodejs, express and Mongoose
+Authenticate Validate using CRUD functionalities which includes Nodejs, express and Mongoose